SAP/cloud-identity-developer-guide/docs/Libraries/java/cap-ams-support/cap-ams-support.md

 By setting the property `cds.security.authorization.ams.features.generateExists` to `true`, the AMS runtime checks annotated paths for `1..*` associations.
-If such an association is found in a path, the runtime generates the where-clause using the [CAP exists predicate][03].
+If such an association is found in a path, the runtime generates the 'where' clause using the [CAP exists predicate][03].

 ## Help and Support

-Consult the [AMS documentation](/index.md) or the documentation of the other AMS Client Library modules [e.g. jakarta-ams](../jakarta-ams/jakarta-ams.md) for more information.
+See the [SAP Cloud Identity Services Developer Guide documentation](/index.md) or the documentation of the other AMS client library modules [for example jakarta-ams](../jakarta-ams/jakarta-ams.md) for more information.
 The [sample application][02] could also be useful.

-If you have an issue of type "My user has assigned policy X and I expect Y but get Z", please follow the these steps:
+If you have an issue of type "My user has assigned policy X and I expect Y but get Z", please follow these steps:

 ### Activate log
 Activate the debug log for `com.sap.cloud.security.ams` in your `application.yaml`: